carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 ## Built-in Actions

-Here is the list of built-in actions and there will be more soon:
+Here is the list of built-in actions we provide:
 - Idle
 - Log
 - Wait